xpdAcq/xpdAcq/doc/usb_Running.rst

 ^^^^^^^^^^^

-  Fields used to store a person's name in ``first name last name`` format.
+  Fields that are used to store a person's name in ``first name last name`` format.

   Each person's first and last name will be searchable later on.